MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users.md

 ---

 > [!IMPORTANT]
-> The Authorized users feature is currently available as part of a Public Preview.
+> The Voice applications policy and Authorized user configuaration options are available to all customers however the end user features in Teams clint are currently only available as part of a Public Preview.
 >
 > General availability for all customers is scheduled for the end of April, 2023.

 # Auto attendant and call queue authorized users